Experienced Postmarital Agreement Attorney In Dallas

 Unless the post-marital agreement is found to be legally unconscionable by a Texas court, the contract will be respected under Texas law even if a spouse later finds the agreement to be unacceptable to them.
 A valid post-marital agreement can streamline a divorce proceeding, since the property issues will have already been decided by the contract.

-Dallas Family Lawyer with Aggressive Representation
+Dallas Postmarital Agreement Lawyer with Aggressive Representation

 Call Us Today

-Need for Legal Counsel in Post-marital or Petition Agreements
+Need for Legal Counsel in Post-Marital or Petition Agreements

 Since these contracts can be held valid in a Texas court, it is extremely important that both husband and wife have separate, competent counsel protecting their interests in the drafting and execution of the post-marital agreement.
-This is important not only for the proper drafting of the document, but also to insure that there has been full disclosure of the assets and liabilities involved, as well as the ramifications of the agreement’s provisions.
+This is important not only for the proper drafting of the document but also to ensure that there has been full disclosure of the assets and liabilities involved, as well as the ramifications of the agreement’s provisions.

 If you and your fiancé are interested in a post-marital agreement or postnuptial agreement, then please feel free to contact the Law Office of Michael Granada for a paid, initial legal consultation.
 We’re here to help you.